python/cpython/Doc/howto/pyporting.rst

 Update ``map`` for imbalanced input sequences
 '''''''''''''''''''''''''''''''''''''''''''''

-With Python 2, ``map`` would pad input sequences of unequal length with `None` values, returning a sequence as long as the longest input sequence.
+With Python 2, when ``map`` was given more than one input sequence it would pad the shorter sequences with `None` values, returning a sequence as long as the longest input sequence.

 With Python 3, if the input sequences to ``map`` are of unequal length, ``map`` will stop at the termination of the shortest of the sequences.
-For full compatibility with ``map`` from Python 2.x, also wrap the sequences in :func:`itertools.zip_longest`, e.g. ``map(func, *sequences)`` becomes ``list(map(func, itertools.zip_longest(*sequences)))``.
+For full compatibility with ``map`` from Python 2.x, wrap the sequence arguments in :func:`itertools.zip_longest`, e.g. ``map(func, *sequences)`` becomes ``list(map(func, itertools.zip_longest(*sequences)))``.